7 CAD Best Practices for Successful Design Projects

 3. Use Blocks and Xrefs to Save Time

-When working on CAD design, you often use the same shapes or parts more than once.
+When working on CAD design, you often use the same shapes or elements more than once.
 Instead of redrawing them each time, turn them into blocks.

 For larger sections like floor plans or site layouts, it’s better to use external references, also called Xrefs.

 Rather than copying big parts into your file, link to them instead.
-This approach helps save time, keeps the file size smaller, and makes the main drawing easier to work with.
+When the source file updates, every linked sheet updates too, so the CAD workflow stays steady.

 Using blocks and Xrefs also helps your team work better together.
 Multiple designers can work on different files at the same time by using shared resources.